Electronic voting: Effects on turnout

+Most voters in Estonia can cast their vote in local and parliamentary elections, if they want to, via the Internet, as most of those on the electoral roll have access to an e-voting system, the largest run by any European Union country.
+It has been made possible because most Estonians carry a national identity card equipped with a computer-readable microchip and it is these cards which they use to get access to the online ballot.
+All a voter needs is a computer, an electronic card reader, their ID card and its PIN, and they can vote from anywhere in the world.
+Estonian e-votes can only be cast during the days of advance voting.
+On election day itself people have to go to polling stations and fill in a paper ballot.

 Electronic voting is perceived to be favored moreover by a certain demographic, namely the younger generation such as Generation X and Y voters.
 However, in recent elections about a quarter of e-votes were cast by the older demographic, such as individuals over the age of 55.
 Including this, about 20% of e-votes came from voters between the ages of 45 and 54.
 This goes to show that e-voting is not supported exclusively by the younger generations, but finding some popularity amongst Gen X and Baby Boomers as well.
 In terms of electoral results as well, the expectation that online voting would favor younger candidates has not been borne out in the data, with mayors in Ontario, Canada who were elected in online elections actually being slightly older on average than those elected by pencil and paper.